shlexware/Sirius/library/sense/Documentation.md

 ```

 ### Sense Functions
-These are our built-in functions for Sense which you can edit to give the library information about the player in games with for example custom replication systems.
+These are our game specific functions, you're required to modify these for games that use for example custom replication systems.
 ```lua
 function EspInterface.getWeapon(player)
     return "Unknown";